 Master of Music (MM) in Music Theory

-The Master of Music in Music Theory at Boston University is designed for students seeking to acquire a secure foundation in scholarly music theory prior to entering doctoral study.
+The Master of Music in Music Theory program at Boston University is designed for students seeking to acquire a secure foundation in scholarly music theory prior to entering doctoral study.
 This foundation can be crucial to success in graduate school and beyond, bridging the gap between undergraduate curricula and advanced PhD programs.
 Through a series of graduate courses and seminars, students develop a close familiarity with essential approaches and techniques for the theory and analysis of tonal and post-tonal music.
 Emphasis is also given to secondary fields of interest such as musicology, composition, and performance.
 MM candidates benefit from the greater surroundings of a major school of music, its distinguished faculty, and an energizing community of fellow students.

 Music Theory Program Outline